Ibn Sina Sanctuary

 An engaged generation

 Today's youth are perhaps the most aware of the importance of maintaining good mental health.
-Still, large numbers of them face issues that they struggle with and finding the right support that suits their needs.
+Still, large numbers of them face issues that they struggle with.
+Finding the right support that suits their needs.

-One of the challenges in getting help is finding a counsellor who is of a similar religious and cultural background that can understand the interplay between the two identities we have living as minorities in our countries.
+One of the challenges in getting help is finding a counsellor who is of a similar religious and cultural background, one that can understand the interplay between the two identities we have living as minorities in our countries.

 Our counsellors at Ibn Sina Sanctuary are qualified to help with a range of things that the youth of today may face.